cavalab/srbench/README.md

     To the extent possible, conda should be used to specify the dependencies you need.
     If your method is part of conda, great!
 You can just put that in here and leave `install.sh` blank.
     5. `install.sh` *(optional)*: a bash script that installs your method.
+    **Note: scripts should not require sudo permissions.
+The library and include paths should be directed to conda environment; the environmental variable `$CONDA_PREFIX` specifies the path to the environment.
-    6. additional files: you may include a folder containing the code for your method in the submission.
+    6. additional files *(optional)*: you may include a folder containing the code for your method in the submission.
 Otherwise, `install.sh` should pull the source code remotely.

 ### Version control

 The install process should guarantee that the version for your algorithm that gets install is **fixed**.
 You can do this in many ways:

 1. Including the source code with the submission.
 2. Pulling a tagged version/release of your code from a git repository.
 3. Checking out a specific commit, as in the provided example.

 ### Returning a sympy compatible model string